Bonsai | Penjing

 Featuring beautifully rendered photographs of many of the miniature trees in the collection, Bonsai | Penjing: The Collections of the Montréal Botanical Garden offers an up-close view of these extraordinary specimens.
 Miniaturized reflections of their natural environment, these works of horticultural art translate the world views of bonsai and penjing masters from different philosophical traditions.
 In a few instances, they integrate contemporary North American vision of the ancient Asian traditions.

-Author Danielle Ouellet interviewed many of the artists who created these works, in some instances travelling to Asia to meet with some of world’s contemporary masters of the art form.
+Author Danielle Ouellet interviewed many of the artists who created these works, in some instances travelling to Asia to meet with some of the contemporary masters of this art form.
 As a result, she brings to life an historical portrait of Bonsai and Penjing, their underlying aesthetic principles, and an understanding of how to view and interpret the captivating living culptures of these traditions.